-AACAP Jeanne Spurlock Research Fellowship in Substance Abuse and
+AACAP Jeanne Spurlock, MD, Research Fellowship in Substance Abuse and

 Addiction for Minority Medical Students, supported by the National